If you are looking to make your very own sourdough starter from scratch, everything you need is in this guide.

 The video

 Long before writing this article, I made a (fairly low-quality, sorry) video demonstrating how to make a starter from scratch.
-In the video, I make two starters: one which is kept in a warmer environment, and another kept in cooler one.
+In the video, I make two starters: one which is kept in a warmer environment, and another kept in a cooler one.
 This way, you can observe the differences in each and be confident you are on the right track in your journey.

-I also walk you through the feeding process (using a scale measuring grams), and mention how to deal with issues that may come up (such as, liquid separation).
+I also walk you through the feeding process (using a scale measuring grams), and mention how to deal with issues that may come up (such as liquid separation).

 You can find a very broken-down segment of time stamps for this video by heading directly to YouTube and checking the description.
 This way, you can pop on and off the video as needed while you are making your own starter in your own home.